Privacy Policy for Management of Personal Information

 In the course of providing clinical services, we may share information with your other healthcare providers where you have authorised us to do so, or where you would otherwise reasonably expect it.
 For example:

-· if you have been referred to us by your GP or psychiatrist, the psychologist who is treating you may discuss your treatment with the referring GP or psychiatrist, as per medicare reporting requirements; and
+if you have been referred to us by your GP or psychiatrist, the clinician who is treating you may discuss your treatment with the referring GP or psychiatrist, as per medicare reporting requirements; and

-A client's personal information is not disclosed to overseas recipients, unless the client consents or such disclosure is otherwise required by law .
-Clients' personal information will not be used, sold, rented or disclosed for any other purpose.
-In the event that unauthorised access, disclosure or loss of a client’s personal information occurs, Nourish Nurture Thrive will activate its data breach plan and use all reasonable endeavours to minimise any risk of consequential serious harm.
+In the event that any unauthorised access, disclosure or loss of your personal information occurs Nourish Nurture Thrive will activate its data breach plan and use all reasonable endeavours to minimise any risk of consequential serious harm.

 Our administrative team are all internal team members who are based in Melbourne, Australia.
 Within our practice, access to personal information is limited to those staff who have an operational need to access it.
 Generally, your clinical records will only be accessed by the professional staff who are involved in your treatment.